RetroReversing/retroReversing/categories/consoles/ps1.md

 {% include link-to-other-post.html post="/official-playStation-devkit" description="For more information on the official Sony Playstation Devkit check out this post." %}

+## Official Consumer Development Kit (Net Yaroze)
+The official development kit for the PS1 was only available for licensed game developers but there was a stripped-down version available for the general public known as Net Yaroze.

+{% include link-to-other-post.html post="/net-yaroze" description="For more information on the consumer development kit known as Net Yaroze check out this post." %}

 ---
 # Software Development Kits